Ninoralf/js-review-project-delacruz/README.md

 * Users are assigned roles (e.g., Admin, User)
 * Access to certain features is restricted based on role
 * Backend handles validation and authorization

 ---

-## 📚 Prerequisite

-This project assumes completion of:

-> *"Full-Stack Web App: Build From Scratch Activity Guide – Implementing a Role-Based SPA Using Only Frontend Tech"*

----

-## 🛠️ Technologies Used

-* HTML5
-* CSS3
-* JavaScript (Vanilla)
-* Node.js
-* Express.js

----

-## 📌 Notes

-* Make sure Node.js is installed on your system
-* Backend must be running before frontend can interact with APIs
-* Update API endpoints in `script.js` if needed

----